26th Battalion (New Zealand): Tunisia

 The fighting in Tunisia ceased with the formal surrender of the Afrika Korps on 12 May 1943, and the New Zealanders shortly afterwards began returning to Egypt.
 Within 26th Battalion, replacements were found for the three company commanders who were casualties of the last battle.
 On 1 June, they arrived back at Maadi Camp and were greeted with news of the implementation of furlough leave for long serving personnel.
 The first draft of 162 men, mostly experienced commissioned and non-commissioned officers and making up nearly a fifth of the battalion's full complement, left for New Zealand on 14 June.
 After a period of rest, training resumed in mid-July and this helped newly arrived reinforcements, bringing the battalion up to 780 personnel, integrate with the experienced soldiers.
 Training was now focused on combat conditions that were to likely to be encountered in Europe rather than the open fields of the desert.
 In mid-September, the battalion began preparations for a move to Italy, where the 2nd New Zealand Division would rejoin the Eighth Army.

 Italy

 The 6th Brigade left Egypt on 5 October aboard three transports, arriving at the Italian port of Taranto three days later.
 It remained here for several weeks, acclimatising to the country and refining its tactical training, discarding much of what had been learned in desert warfare.
+It also received new equipment, including the Piat, an anti-tank weapon, and a sniper section was formed.
 By late October, the 2nd New Zealand Division was once again complete for the 4th Brigade, now converted to armour, had arrived in Italy.
+The move to the front lines commenced in November, the New Zealanders taking responsibility for a section along the banks of the Sangro River on 20 November.
+The 26th Battalion manned a 300-yard stretch of the front, adjacent to the 25th Battalion.
+On 27 November, after a period of poor weather, the brigade forded the river on foot with the 26th Battalion on the left flank, the 25th in the centre, and the 24th on the right.
+Although the battalion failed to all of its objectives, Fountaine was satisfied with his command's progress into the hills on the far side of the river, and they had taken 30 prisoners of war, mostly Polish and Russian conscripts from the 65th Infantry Division.